 The rennaissance of Java is coming.
 The language's architects are starting to pick up language features from left and right.
 Java 8 borrows from functional languages and has first class functions, even though you still can't declare standalone functions.
 Modules came in Java 9, and local type inference will arrive in Java 11.
 Late, but better than never.
 There are plans to introduce pattern matching as found in OCaml and Haskell which would be a great expressivity feature.
 If they introduce non-nullable types in the future, Java would have an OK type system, and its huge ecosystem would become even better.

-As Oracle kept investing and Java's ecosystem, they created Graal.
+As Oracle kept investing in Java's ecosystem, they created Graal.
 Graal is a polyglot VM which brings huge benefits.
 You can run almost every major language on it, and the most important, AOT compilation.
 Meaning you would get optimized executables like you would get from Go.
 This is a great way to get Java into the top position for cloud infrastructure technology.

 As a conclusion, Java's future is bright.
 It is not there yet in terms of modern features, but it seems like it won't be long.
 Any novice/experienced programmer would benefit from learning it, as jobs are at an all-time high, and many production systems are written in Java.
 The ecosystem is huge, performance is great, developer experience is improving constantly.